 Course Enrollment Dates

-The course registration dates for the FALL semester 2017-2018 academic year are:
+The course registration dates for the SPRING semester of the 2022/2023 academic year are:

 Enrollment in "Thesis Writing" Course

 - All students must enroll in the "Thesis Writing A" course (001-2-9991) during the third semester of their studies.

 - All students must enroll in the "Thesis Writing B" course (001-2-9992) during the fourth semester of their studies.